-Community engagement and experiential learning are a central part of the college and university vision and mission statements.
+Community engagement and experiential learning are a central part of the College and University vision and mission statements.
 Faculty are encouraged to engage in quality community engagement and experiential learning relevant to their professional field.
-These activities may apply to teaching; research, scholarship or creative activity; and service as determined by department and college criteria.
+These activities may apply to teaching, scholarship, and/or service as determined by department criteria.